Movement : Manually Wound Seiko Cal. 5722

-This watch is sold as “Watch Only”.
+This watch is sold as “Watch Only” and therefore comes without its Grand Seiko box or paperwork.
+The watch comes paired with a suitable aftermarket 19mm leather strap.
 The watch is from Circa.
-September 1967, and is sold in fair vintage condition, as you can see.
+September 1967, and is sold in fair vintage condition, as you can see from the photographs.
 The dial with the facet-edged batons is in vintage condition with the outer edge showing signs of age and wear.
 The watch comes with our 12-Months NON-Waterproof Warranty.

 A wonderful Grand Seiko offered at an undeniable price for what it is, the dial features some marks and character, which for me add to the charm!
 I wouldn't hesitate on this if you have been wanting to explore the world of vintage Grand Seiko, if you are unsure book an appointment and come see it for yourself.

 The first Grand Seiko debuted in Tokyo in 1960.
-The reference 3180 was made by Suwa Seikosha.
+Suwa Seikosha made the reference 3180.
 Rather than sending its 25 Jewels Chronometer movement to the Swiss to be tested, Seiko decided to do the testing themselves.
 The European Chronometer Official Association believed that a chronometer-rated watch had to be independently tested to be awarded that designation.
 Seiko watches were not independently tested so therefore they could not be chronometers.
 The ECOA did what irritated watchmakers do, they wrote a stern letter to Seiko requesting that the designation of Chronometer on Grand and King Seiko watches stop.
 Seiko obliged and ceased using the "Chronometer" on their watches.
 In response, the Japanese Chronometer Authorization Association was started in 1968 as an independent group to test timepieces to chronometer standards.
 The Association was short-lived: due to the rise of quartz watches, it closed in 1983.
 Today Grand Seiko movements are tested over 17 days in 6 positions compared to COSC testing over 15 days in 5 positions.
 In 1985 Suwa Seikosha became Seiko Epson Corporation In 2017 Seiko announced that Grand Seiko would become an independent brand.